 GST Advantages and Disadvantages

-The GST is a Value added Tax (VAT) is proposed to be a comprehensive indirect tax levy on manufacture, sale and consumption of goods as well as services at the national level.
-It will replace all indirect taxes levied on goods and services by the Indian Central and State governments.
-Though GST is considered to be a historical tax reform in India, it also has some demerits.
-We here would look into GST Taxation and deal with its advantages and disadvantages.
+After the implementation of Goods and Services Tax (GST), the Government received several feedback on the advantages and disadvantages of GST.
+The GST acts as a Value added Tax (VAT) and designed as a comprehensive indirect tax levy on manufacture, sale, and consumption of goods as well as services at the national level.
+It shall replace all indirect taxes levied on goods and services by the Indian Central and State governments.
+Though GST serves as to be historical tax reform in India, it also includes some demerits.
+In this article, let us look into GST Taxation and deal with its advantages and disadvantages.

-- GST is a transparent tax and also reduce number of indirect taxes.
+- GST is a transparent tax and also reduces the number of indirect taxes.

 - Benefit people as prices will come down which in turn will help companies as consumption will increase.